 Learn to cook your lamb like a Mongolian warrior preparing for battle during the Yuan Dynasty.
 We’ll give you the recipe to recreate this great group meal when you’re back home.

-- Nut/Shellfish Allergies – These allergies have not been a problem in the past, however we cannot guarantee that the utensils and other cooking tools have not touched any of the food tour ingredients.
-Please bring your epi pen or other meds to the tour if you choose to participate.
+These allergies have not been a problem in the past, however we cannot guarantee that the utensils and other cooking tools used in the kitchen to prepare our food tour dishes have not touched any shellfish/nut ingredients.
+Please bring your epi pen or other meds to the tour if you choose to participate